MaevaTecher/standard-methods-apis-omics/docs/Section_4_3.md

 ### 4.3.10.
 SNP analysis by sequencing pooled samples

 Pooling offers an alternative for screening populations or subspecies using genome-wide markers and high-throughput technologies.
-Group-level data obtained from genotyping experiments will deviate from individual-level data in the sense that frequencies of the different alleles observed in the pool, rather than genotype polymorphisms, will be obtained (see [Section 4.2](https://youneedawiki.com/app/page/1Dlftfc-2_gR1pzulaHDakHHMkBNhdY7kYuZb1ldQPm8?p=1rc183pyLOH9HstkT14kQP-SXKx-dffa2)[.2]{.underline}).
-Allele frequencies can be used directly or transformed into mean genotype using **PLINK** (see [Section 4.5](https://youneedawiki.com/app/page/1DcRFPl1JXFf2qRnoRiaAY6bC38v07x6azvPIY-eyYls?p=1rc183pyLOH9HstkT14kQP-SXKx-dffa2)[.4.3]{.underline}), or dedicated genotype reconstruction methods.
+Group-level data obtained from genotyping experiments will deviate from individual-level data in the sense that frequencies of the different alleles observed in the pool, rather than genotype polymorphisms, will be obtained (see [Section 4.2](https://maevatecher.github.io/standard-methods-apis-omics/Part_4_2/)).
+Allele frequencies can be used directly or transformed into mean genotype using **PLINK** (see [Section 4.5](https://maevatecher.github.io/standard-methods-apis-omics/Part_4_5/)), or dedicated genotype reconstruction methods.
 Such methods are currently available to use such allele frequencies, from drone offspring or from a worker pool (Eynard et al., 2022) to obtain queen genotypes.
 The procedure described here allows the estimation of allele frequencies in pooled samples by using the **PoPoolation** software (Kofler et al., 2011).

 #### 4.3.10.1.
 From FASTQ files to BAM files

-Mapping reads and duplicate reads detection are performed as described above ([Section 4.3](https://youneedawiki.com/app/page/1C16yc7avpA8r_aClSNnOCCARWhZgQ_AL0VGIZHd320U?p=1rc183pyLOH9HstkT14kQP-SXKx-dffa2)[.1]{.underline} and [Section 4.3.2]{.underline}).
+Mapping reads and duplicate reads detection are performed as described above (see [Section 4.3](https://maevatecher.github.io/standard-methods-apis-omics/Part_4_3/)).

 #### 4.3.10.2.
 SNP selection and pileup files